 In this article, we discuss some approaches to disk failures.
 Included are the internal disk drive (where the disk is resident inside the server) as well as externally-attached JBODs (just a bunch of disks).

-To view full details, sign in with your My Oracle Support account
+To view full details, sign in with your My Oracle Support account.

 Don't have a My Oracle Support account?
-Click to get started
+Click to get started!